One of Many: Assessing User-level Effects of Moderation Interventions on r/The_Donald: Discussion

-\textbf{RQ1: community versus user-level effects.} In addition, our analyses also allow to investigate the fine-grained user level dynamics that led to the emergence of the community-level effects reported in previous works.
-A novel finding of our work is that, for each intervention and for each dimension of user behavior, there were outliers who manifested exaggerated effects and that significantly deviated from the average community reactions.
+\textbf{Community versus user-level effects.} An interesting finding of our work is that, for each intervention and for each dimension of user behavior, there were outliers who manifested exaggerated effects and that significantly deviated from the average community reactions.
 In Table~\ref{tab:change_summary} this is reflected by \textsc{mad} values that are larger than the corresponding median, in all but one case (i.e., restriction effect on user activity).
 The fact that a minority of outliers manifested effects that were several times stronger than those of the other users, implies that aggregated community level effects can be strongly influenced by the behavior of a minority of users.
-This implies that care should be taken when evaluating intervention effects exclusively at the platform or community level, as done in the majority of existing works~\cite{chancellor2016thyghgapp,jhaver2021evaluating,horta2021platform,chandrasekharan2017you,saleem2018aftermath,chandrasekharan2022quarantined,trujillo2022make}.
+This mandates care when evaluating intervention effects exclusively at the platform or community level, as done in the majority of existing works~\cite{chancellor2016thyghgapp,jhaver2021evaluating,horta2021platform,chandrasekharan2017you,saleem2018aftermath,chandrasekharan2022quarantined,trujillo2022make}.
 In fact, depending on the underlying distribution of user-level effects, aggregated intervention effects might be weakly representative of the general user-level behaviors, being strongly dependent on the behavior of a handful of outliers.
 Or conversely, community effects could overshadow and conceal the behavior of some user minorities.
 The former scenario is well documented in the literature about online harms, where it is typical for a minority of fringe users to be responsible for the majority of the harms~\cite{zannettou2020measuring,robertson2022uncommon}.
 Instead, the latter possibility relates to \citeauthor{welles2014minorities}' case for \textit{making Big Data small}, in that platform and community effects could ``silence [minorities and outliers] through statistical aggregation''~\cite{welles2014minorities}.
 In any case, our results suggest that increased attention should be devoted to the user-level effects of moderation interventions, and demand additional efforts for their measurement.